-Conduct more sustained research projects to craft an argument, answer a question, or provide an analysis.
+- Standard 11-12.W.4: Conduct research projects to craft an argument, answer a question, or provide an analysis. - a.

-- a.
 Gather, assess, and synthesize information from credible sources on the topic. - b.
-Reflect on the evidence and generate ideas to demonstrate understanding of the topic and purpose. - c.
+Evaluate the evidence and generate ideas to demonstrate understanding of the topic and purpose. - c.
 Avoid plagiarism by quoting, paraphrasing, and citing, using a standard format for citation of evidence. - d.
 Interact and collaborate with others throughout the writing process.